The Beast of Hollow Mountain: Production

-The Beast of Hollow Mountain was the first film to depict cowboys alongside dinosaurs.
+The Beast of Hollow Mountain was the first film to depict cowboys battling dinosaurs.
 The story was developed from an original idea from special effects innovator Willis H. O'Brien, who had earlier fleshed out the concept into a script titled The Valley of the Mists, which he had not been able to get made into a movie.
 The Valley of the Mists would eventually, after O'Brien's death, be filmed as The Valley of Gwangi (1969), with effects by Ray Harryhausen.

 O'Brien was in talks to do the effects for The Beast of Hollow Mountain, but that responsibility was ultimately given to Jack Rabin, Henry Sharp and Louis de Witt instead.

 Filmed in color and in CinemaScope at Churubusco Studios in Mexico City, The Beast of Hollow Mountain was one of the few American–Mexican co-productions of the 1950s.
 A Spanish-language version of the film was shot simultaneously, and released in Mexico under the title La bestia de la montaña.